Shame Resilience Theory Template

 Societal and cultural expectations

 One of the primary causes is the internalization of societal and cultural expectations, norms, and standards.
-When individuals perceive themselves as failing to meet these expectations or norms, they may experience shame.
+When individuals perceive themselves as failing to meet these expectations or norms, they may be experience shame, a very powerful emotion.

-For example, body image issues, academic or professional underachievement, or not conforming to traditional gender identity and judgment about sexual orientation can trigger feelings of shame.
+For example, body image issues, academic or professional underachievement, or not conforming to traditional gender identity and judgment about sexual orientation can trigger feelings of shame in their own lives.

 Traumatic experiences